WRHS (FM): Rock 103XZL (1992–1994)

-103.1 WRNR (1994-2023)
+103.1 WRNR (1994–2023)

 The station changed its calls to WRNR-FM in 1994.
 Empire Broadcasting System acquired the station in 1997.

 During this era, WRNR-FM's studios were located in Annapolis on Admiral Cochrane Drive.
 The official music format for WRNR-FM was adult album alternative, but the station added a lot to that format musically with deep tracks of classic rock, new alternative rock, vintage alternative rock, reggae, roots rock, and more.
 They are credited as one of the radio stations that helped launch the bands "Wilco" and many others.
 WRNR-FM was one of the few independent radio stations in the Baltimore-Washington area.

 On November 4, 2022, Empire announced it would sell WRNR-FM to Peter and John Ministries, the owners of Christian AC station WRBS-FM (known on air as Bright FM) and Christian talk station WRBS.
 Included in the sale was the station's frequency, its licenses, and most of its broadcasting equipment; excluded from the sale was the station's call sign, its format and IP, and its Annapolis studio, all of which station owner Steve Kingston claimed was to be moved to another frequency, with WSMD-FM's frequency already in mind.
 WRNR-FM's programming remained on the frequency until February 10, 2023, being replaced with messages encouraging listeners to download its app and listen on their website before Bright-FM took over.
 The sale was also consummated on February 10, at a price of $1.54 million.
 Peter and John took over all broadcast operations of the station the following day.
 As of February 11, 2023, WRNR-FM programming is being broadcast online, as well as on former repeater WYRE.
 The broadcast/webcast plays a top of the hour legal ID that says, "The Voice of the Bay, WYRE, Annapolis and WRNR Online" with occasional "103.1 RNR" spot announcements in between songs.

-Bright-FM (2023-present)
+Bright-FM (2023–present)

-Bright-FM programming arrived on WRNR-FM on February 11, 2023, with the station serving as a simulcast of WRBS-FM for the Eastern Shore of Maryland and Baltimore's northeast suburbs.
+Bright-FM programming arrived on WRNR-FM on February 11, 2023, with the station serving as a simulcast of WRBS-FM for Annapolis, the Eastern Shore of Maryland and Baltimore's northeast suburbs.

-The main Bright-FM studios are located in Commerce Drive near Interstate 95 in Halethorpe, Maryland, using a Baltimore address.
+The main Bright-FM studios are located on Commerce Drive near Interstate 95 in Halethorpe, Maryland, using a Baltimore address.
 On February 16, 2023, the station changed its call sign to WRHS.